Alun Parry

 In September 2009, the album We Can Make The World Stop was released by Irregular Records, a Brighton based record label specialising in radical song, and closely associated with protest singer Robb Johnson.
 Other performers supporting Parry on the album were Barry Briercliffe, Stu Thompson, Jon Withnall and Sharon Latham.

 In February 2010, Parry founded and launched the Woody Guthrie Folk Club which aimed to be a home to songs of struggle, humour and justice.
 The folk club took place monthly on the final Thursday of each month and ran until 2013.
 He went on to organise the UKs Official Woody Guthrie Centennial concert at The Liverpool Philharmonic Hall, featuring Woody's daughter Nora Guthrie, and Peter Donegan, the son of Lonnie Donegan.

 In September 2013, he released the album When The Sunlight Shines, which consisted of 15 tracks.
 It featured the musicianship of Gina Le Faux, Gabrielle Monk, Gerard Sugrue, Stu Thompson and Emma Runswick.
 The album stayed true to Parry's social commentary and storytelling style, but with an Irish American feel to the music.
 The album received critical acclaim.
 The Liverpool Echo named it as its album of the week.
 BBC Radio Merseyside featured the album in a one-hour special on their Folkscene programme.
 R2 magazine described it as "glorious - a tremendous breadth of lyrical ambition."

-He has since released two further albums - Freedom Rider and Whatever Your Struggle - as well as a radio ballad album called Tressell and Me.
+He has since released several further albums - Whatever Your Struggle, Freedom Rider, Make Love Stick, Sweet Optimism, Speak Easy Sing Hard, and Invisible People - as well as a radio ballad album called Tressell and Me.

 During the coronavirus lockdown of 2020 he performed 12 free online concerts that became the basis for the 12 volume set of EPs called The Lockdown Sessions.

 Outside of music, Alun Parry was the founder of A.F.C.
 Liverpool, a co-operative football club who have been playing in the North West Counties League Division One since the 2008/2009 season.
 He stood down from the club chairman's role in November 2008, but was unanimously made Life President by supporters at the club's AGM in August 2009.
 He is the co-director of the social documentary, My Fifties Liverpool, which was screened at FACT Independent Cinema in April 2011.

 He is the writer of the children's book, The Little Girl Who Forgot How To Dance, which was illustrated by the folk singer, Tracey Curtis.

+He is the writer of How To Remove Trauma Response: A Memory Reconsolidation Guidebook For Therapists and Coaches, published in 2022.

 Parry works as a psychotherapist.
 He is Director of The Liverpool Psychotherapy Practice and host of the podcast, A Slice of Therapy.